Light Wheat Pullman Bread cooling on a wire rack, with the Pullman pan behind it.

 Preheat the oven.
 While the loaf is rising, preheat the oven to 400 degrees F. with a steam pan on the lower rack.

-Score the small loaf, and place the baking sheet on the middle rack with the steam pan underneath.
-Bake the small loaf until it is golden brown and sounds hollow when thumped on the bottom.
+Score the small loaf and place the baking sheet on the middle rack alongside the Pullman pan, with the steam pan underneath.
+Start checking it around 25 to 30 minutes.
+It’s done when it’s golden brown, sounds hollow when thumped on the bottom, and reaches an internal temperature of about 190°F.

 Keep your eye on the Pullman bread.
 It will be ready when it rises to within 1/2 inch from the top of the pan.
 Be careful when you slide the lid off to check.